 HLTH 400 Service/Learning in Health Education (3) Prerequisite: permission of department; For HLTH ED majors only.
-56 semester hours.
 Junior standing.
 Application of health education knowledge and skills to serve health education needs in the community.
 Combines community service with preparation and reflection.